-San Lorenzo and La Catedral are home to the Plaza Santo Domingo and Plaza Cardenal Belluga, possibly the most popular locations in Murcia city.
-They are full of bars, shops, banks, restaurants, beautiful history and architecture such as Murcia’s famous Cathedral, the Real Casino de Murcia, and the Roman Theater.
+San Lorenzo and La Catedral are home to Plaza Santo Domingo and Plaza Cardenal Belluga, possibly the most popular locations in Murcia city.
+They are full of bars, shops, banks, restaurants, and beautiful history and architecture, such as Murcia’s famous Cathedral, the Real Casino de Murcia, and the Roman Theater.

 2. The North